Upgrading from a previous version

 Upgrading Bitvise SSH Server when it provides exclusive access

-Sometimes, Bitvise SSH Server is installed on machines where it provides exclusive access to those machines, and no other ports are open.
-In such situations, bringing the SSH server down for maintenance or an upgrade can render the machine inaccessible if something goes wrong.
+Bitvise SSH Server can be installed on machines where it provides exclusive access, so that no other avenue of access is open.
+In such situations, bringing the SSH server down for maintenance or an upgrade can render the machine inaccessible if a problem occurs.

-In such situations, we recommend installing an additional SSH server installation as a named instance.
-The additional SSH server installation should accept connections on a different port than the primary installation.
+In such situations, we recommend installing an additional SSH Server installation as a named instance.
+The additional SSH Server installation should accept connections on a different port than the primary installation.
 This port should be accessible through any routers and firewalls.
-When maintenance or upgrade is needed on the primary installation, access the server through the alternate installation, and vice versa.
+When maintenance or upgrade is needed on the primary installation, access the server through the maintenance installation, and vice versa.
+Disable automatic updates on the maintenance installation, so that you don't lose both installations if there's a problem with automatic updates.
+Update the maintenance installation manually, while connected to the server using the primary installation.

-Note that multiple Bitvise SSH Server installations running directly on the same OS installation do not constitute an additional machine, and are covered by the same license.
-Therefore, no additional purchase is necessary for the maintenance installation.
+Multiple Bitvise SSH Server installations running directly on the same OS installation do not constitute an additional machine, and are covered by the same license.
+No additional purchase is needed for a maintenance installation on the same Windows instance.

 Unattended upgrade